philipturner/amx-benchmarks/README.md

 ## Linear Algebra Benchmark: GFLOPS/k

 GFLOPS is not a plural noun.
 GFLOPS is a rate: (G)Billion (FL)Floating Point (OP)Operations per (S)Second.
 People sometimes say GFLOPS/second to clarify.
 That translates to GFLOP/second/second.
 Data throughput is a measure of speed.
 Speed requires units of velocity, not acceleration.
 GFLOPs is a plural noun.
 Occasionally, I use GFLOPs to specify the number of floating-point operations required for a linear algebra operation.
 Pay close attention to the capitalization of `s`.
-Source code in this repository will keep `GFLOP` capitalized for clarity, even though this violates the convention of camel case.
+Source code in this repository should use `numGFLOP(S|s)` to clarify the difference, while respecting the convention of camel case.

 TODO: Explain O(kn^3), uncertainty in computational complexity, universal measure of time-to-solution, visualize GFLOPS/k like the slope of a line, GFLOPS/0.25k for complex-valued operations to compare ALU utilization